theheking/intro-to-command-line-hpc/practical_overview/6_Writing_Scripts_workingwithdata.md

-To request an interactive job, add the -I flag (capital i) to qsub.
+To request an interactive job, use the function `qrsh`.
 Default sessions will have 1 CPU core, 1GB and 1 hour

 ![QSUB](../assets/img/interactive.png)